About This Program

 Student Voices: David Cooney

-History major, philosophy minor, and U.S. Army veteran David Cooney talks about his experience at Utica College and his passion for preserving the past for future generations.
+History major, philosophy minor, and U.S. Army veteran David Cooney talks about his experience at Utica University and his passion for preserving the past for future generations.

 Student Voices: Anthony Sokolowski

 A brief conversation with Anthony Sokolowski, a government and politics major with a minor in philosophy of justice.
-Anthony talks about his experience at UC, his professors, and his internship at the Office of the Oneida County District Attorney.
+Anthony talks about his experience at Utica University, his professors, and his internship at the Office of the Oneida County District Attorney.

 The Applied Ethics Institute

-Utica College is home to The Applied Ethics Institute, founded in 1986, promoting public discussion of contemporary ethical issues within the college, professional and civic groups, and the broader community.LEARN MORE
+Utica University is home to The Applied Ethics Institute, founded in 1986, promoting public discussion of contemporary ethical issues within the college, professional and civic groups, and the broader community.LEARN MORE